Monsteca Corral: Characters

 Lifterbots are large powerful units with fork-lifts for hands, equipped with lights to work in darkness of the deep freight halls of the city underground.
-The lifterbot is generally designed to move and transport cargo.
-However, more recently the C.P.U. has decided to make them useful in an alternative manner, to seek and transfer back wild or escaped monsters.
+The lifterbot is generally designed to move and transport cargo, but more recently the C.P.U. has decided to make them useful in an alternative manner, to seek and transfer back wild or escaped monsters.

 Sdompes are a migratory herbivores that live in southern scrubland areas in summer and cross the mountains to northern wetlands for the winter.
 They enjoy being in wide open ground with small shrubs and fruits to graze on, though they also spend time close to the forest edges where they can be sure to get a good variety of food and nourishment.
 A herd of sdompe can be significantly large and have been seen to overgraze areas and can be quite destructive in groups of seven or more.

 Sentry walkers are bipedal walker bots, programmed mainly for reconnaissance and sentry duties.
 Sentry bots can be found in all levels.
 They will only fulfill predetermined tasks and have no AI capability but their programming makes them aggressive in combat.
 The sentry bot has a good range and speed in open areas and will zap and immobilise individual sdompe, freeze stunning them for a two seconds period.
 Sentry bots can be stomped by herds of sdompe and can be pushed into lakes/goop swamps where they will sink and need rescue.

-Swamp striders are very large herbivores, not known for their physical attractiveness or their winning personalities.
+Swamp striders are large herbivores, not known for their physical attractiveness or their winning personalities.
 They do, however, eat the majority of any vegetation and can cause a lot of damage to crops or forested area.
 They use their long arms and legs to negotiate wet and unstable terrain and also to dig up roots.
 They can also wield a healthy kick to robot or sdompe if startled.

 Critical response

-Reviews for the game have been favorable with IGN rating it 7 out of 10, declaring "This is yet another weird one, Wii fans, but its gameplay foundation works just well enough underneath its hallucinogen-influenced presentation that it edges into thumbs-up territory".
-Nintendo Life described Monsteca as a "Pikmin-like play that packs a punch" and Sean's Wii World complimented the game's unusual approach, stating "The whole experience immerses you in the game world which resembles an interactive art installation, so complementary is the look and sound".
+Reviews for the game have been favorable with IGN rating it 7 out of 10, saying that "its gameplay foundation works just well enough underneath its hallucinogen-influenced presentation that it edges into thumbs-up territory".
+Nintendo Life described Monsteca as a "Pikmin-like play that packs a punch" and Sean's Wii World complimented the game's unusual approach, stating that the game immerses the players into a world that resembles an interactive art installation, in addition commending its graphics and sound.